THEORETICAL BACKGROUND

 II.1 Definition of past participle

-A past participle indicates past or completed action or time.
-It is often called the “ed” form as it is formed by adding “d” or “ed” to the base form of regular verbs.
-However it is also formed in various other ways for irregular verbs.
+past or completed action or time.
+It is often called the “ed” form as it is

 II.2 Forms of past participle

-The past participle of regular verbs is formed by adding –d or –ed to the base form of the verbs.
+The past participle of regular verbs is formed by adding –d or –ed to the base form of

 Base form